bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 We see that as the coefficient gets closer to zero, we require more samples to determine that it is statistically clearly different from zero.
 This should hopefully make some logical sense.

-Last, we will examine how the heterogeneity of the spatial covariate effects our required sample size.
-We will specifically do this by changing the values of the spatial covariate in terms of the standard deviation but will measure it in terms of 'landscape complexity', as one in [Street et al. 2021 ](https://doi.org/10.1111/2041-210X.13701).
+Last, we will examine how the heterogeneity of the spatial covariate affects our required sample size.
+We will specifically do this by changing the values of the spatial covariate in terms of the standard deviation but will measure it in terms of 'landscape complexity', as one in [Street et al. 2021](https://doi.org/10.1111/2041-210X.13701).
 Note that we will return to a slope coefficient of ($\beta = -0.2$).

 ``` r